eerohele/blog.flowthing.me/posts/repl.markdown

 It is rare that you are able to (or, indeed, interested in) altering any of these steps.
 What would it even mean to swap out the "read" step of a Node.js or Kotlin REPL for something else?

 In [Clojure](https://clojure.org) (and other [Lisps](https://en.wikipedia.org/wiki/Lisp_(programming_language))), however, R, E, and P are discrete, exchangeable steps.
-You can, for example, make an R that rewrites parts of your code before handing it off to E. You can make an E that evaluates the code you give it in the context of your choosing.
+You can, for example, make an R that rewrites parts of your code before handing it off to E. You can make an E that, every time you redefine a function, runs the tests for that function.
 Or, you can make a P that, instead of printing the evaluation result into [standard output](https://www.gnu.org/software/libc/manual/html_node/Standard-Streams.html#index-stdout), puts it into a [database](https://github.com/quoll/asami), or sends it to the data visualization tool [of](https://github.com/eerohele/tab) [your](https://github.com/djblue/portal) [choice](https://clojure.org/news/2023/04/28/introducing-morse).

 `<<<INTRO>>>`